anchit1/mBlog/README.md

 Then run `pip install django`.
 This installs django.

 Now clone the repository and `cd` into the project folder.
 Here run `python3 manage.py runserver`.
 This should start a  development server on `localhost:8000/`.
-Navigate to this location and you shouldsee the website.
+Navigate to this location and you should see the website.